 Online Courses and Distance Learning

 With your help, librarians can make library resources and services more accessible to your distance learners.
 Contact Ann Grandmaison at the Bentley Library at (978) 556-3426 or firstname.lastname@example.org.

-It is easy to incorporate our electronic resources into your BlackBoard course with a few simple steps.
+It’s also easy to incorporate library resources into your BlackBoard course with a few simple steps.
 To take advantage of this course enhancement, please contact one of the librarians